The Best Bike Accessories of 2023: Staff Picks

 Find quick recommendations for accessorizing your ride below or scroll down for in-depth reviews.

-Get used to riding buddies asking to borrow your crankbrothers F15 Multi-Tool, because this sleek little gadget has just about everything you need to earn a reputation as the mid-ride fix-it hero.
-The pocket-size companion comes with hex wrenches ranging from size 2 to 8, two screwdrivers, a Torx T25, four sizes of spoke wrenches and a detachable chain tool—all wrapped up in in a slim magnetic sleeve that doubles as a handle extension.
-You may even find yourself reaching for the F15 for quick fixes at home, too.
-“It’s definitely well thought out and has everything you need to make trailside repairs and adjustments while being comfortable in your hand,” wrote one customer reviewer.
-Others praised the F15’s sleek profile and excellent function-to-weight ratio.
-We’ve yet to hear anyone complain about the built-in bottle opener when it comes to popping post-ride drinks, either.
+Get used to riding buddies asking to borrow your crankbrothers F19 Multi-Tool, because this sleek little gadget has just about everything you need to earn a reputation as the mid-ride fix-it hero.
+The pocket-size companion comes with hex wrenches ranging from size 2 to 8, four screwdrivers, a Torx T10 and T25, four sizes of spoke wrenches and a chain tool—all wrapped up in in a slim magnetic sleeve that doubles as a handle extension.
+You may even find yourself reaching for the F19 for quick fixes at home, too.
+"Good compromise between space, and having the right tool.
+Great for on the road but utilize full size tools when at home," wrote one customer reviewer.
 Buy here.

 If you prefer the all-in-one convenience of having both maps and apps at your fingertips, the Squeeze Rotating Smartphone Bar Mount from Nite Ize is a secure way to mount your phone out front for on-the-go communication.
 A sturdy rubber strap attaches to your bike handlebars (or to jogging strollers, wheelchairs or even grocery carts) quickly and easily, while continuous-force springs actuated by “squeeze arms” securely hold your phone in either landscape or portrait mode.
 “It’s easy to pop your phone into the mount,” says Lau, the REI retail specialist.
 “It works really well and is great for commuters.”
 We like this mount because it holds gadgets from 2.3 to 3.6 inches wide (which includes most phones), though some users reported experiencing trouble fitting phones with thicker cases.
 The tool-free mount system is sturdy enough to handle even bumpy off-road rides and the exploits of curb-hoppers.
 Buy here.